sinh-png/Kala/README.md

 		});

-		// Does just what you expect.
+		// Does just what you would expect.
 		Kala.start("Hello!", 800, 600);

 	}